cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ```

-And this is how the `testimonialSection.yml` input file can look like:
+And this is what the `testimonialSection.yml` input file can look like:

 ```
   - event_name:       R-Ladies Bergen